 It is still important to be mindful about coronavirus (COVID-19) symptoms, which are the same for adults and children and can include symptoms similar to those of colds and flu.
 For more information click here.

 This fact sheet helps you to know what is ‘normal’ and what you can expect to happen if you develop cold symptoms.
-It also tells you when you should become concerned and seek advice from a health professional.
+It also tells you when you should become concerned and seek advice from a health professional or in need of urgent medical care.

 What is the common cold?